Interior estimates for $p$-plurisubharmonic functions: Introduction

-It turns out that the techniques of Chou and Wang can be applied almost directly once the suitable algebraic control on the nonlinearities is established.
-Thus, roughly speaking, the main input of the current note is that the {\it positivity cones} associated to the $p$-plurisubharmonic functions share similar convexity properties to the cones $\Gamma_k$ studied in \cite{CW} (see also \cite{Wa2}- Section 2) which suffices for the estimates to be established.
+The techniques of Chou and Wang could be applied almost directly if a suitable algebraic control on the nonlinearities is established.
+This is possible for some pairs $(n,p)$ but in general the $\widetilde{\mathcal M}_p$ operator is not sufficiently concave to guarantee that.
+Instead, we shall apply the by now standard trick of estimating the largest eigenvalue of the Hessian.
+Thus, roughly speaking, the main input of the current note is that the {\it positivity cones} associated to the $p$-plurisubharmonic functions share similar convexity properties to the cones $\Gamma_k$ studied in \cite{CW} (see also \cite{Wa2}- Section 2).
 Analogous interior estimates for the {\it complex} analogue of $\M$ remain an open problem.

-We wish to note that in a very recent note Chu and Jiao \cite{CJ} dealt with a similar Hessian type equation (coinciding with $\M$ in the special case $p=n-1$) and were also able to prove a Pogorelov type interior $C^2$ estimate although their argument differs from ours (see Theorem 1.5 in \cite{CJ}).
-When finishing the note we also learned about the unpublished preprint \cite{Z}.
-There, using probabilistic approach, the Dirichlet problem for a large class of degenerate elliptic equations is studied.
-In particular the Dirichlet problem (\ref{cns}) is shown to have a $C^{1,1}$ solution for a $u$-independent $f$ provided that $f\geq 0$ and $f^{1/\binom np}$ is $C^{1,1}$.

 Regarding further regularity we show that $\widetilde{\mathcal M}_p$ is a concave operator and hence the standard Evans-Krylov theory applies (see \cite{GT}).
 Roughly speaking this yields that $C^{1,1}$ solutions have to be in $C^{2,\alpha}(\Om)$ for some $\alpha>0$.